 God nudged me to follow His calling and be trained to become a pastor.

-Ten years along my pastoral journey I accepted the role of Christian Education and Missions Pastor at Central – a storied church and one time flagship of the Pentecostal Assemblies of Canada.
-Only two years previous a horrible congregational split had eviscerated this wonderful group of people.
+Ten years into my pastoral journey I accepted the role of Christian Education and Missions Pastor at Central – a storied church and one time flagship of the Pentecostal Assemblies of Canada.
+Only two years previous a horrible congregational split had eviscerated this wonderful community of people.
 We worked hard to heal their heartache and despair.

 Leading Through Relocation